mike-lischke/java2typescript/doc/features.md

 ## <a name="interfaces">Interfaces</a>

-Java interfaces are one of the most incompatible objects between the two languages.
-Java interfaces can have initialised fields and method implementations, which is not supported in Typescript.
-Therefore all interfaces are converted to abstract TS classes, unless they are simple and only contain supported language features, in which case they are translated to TS interfaces.
+Java interfaces are more than interfaces in the original sense (API contracts), as they can have actual code, much like classes.
+As this is not supported in Typescript different paths are taken in the conversion process.
+Java interfaces without methods and initialized fields are converted directly to their TS equivalent.
+Otherwise they are implemented as abstract classes, which is an acceptable workaround.
+Especially, as TS interfaces can extend TS classes.

 ## <a name="enumerations">Enumerations</a>